oriolmontcreus/capsulo/RICHEDITOR_DEPENDENCIES.md

 # PlateJS Rich Editor - Installed Dependencies

-This document lists all the npm packages that were installed when adding the PlateJS rich editor component.
-This is important because a lot of these must be removed
+This document lists all the npm packages that were installed when adding the PlateJS rich editor component to the Capsulo CMS.

+**Last Updated:** After removing export/import and audio media features

 ## PlateJS Core & Plugins (24 packages)